The allies of landlords, property managers, and real estate professionals.

 Our valued clients, referral partners, and colleagues say it best.

-For the better part of three decades, Bornstein Law has helped rental property owners and their agents power through their challenges, and we've met many friends along the way.
+For over three decades, Bornstein Law has helped rental property owners and their agents power through their challenges, and we've met many friends along the way.

-Actionable insights to prepare for the New Year
+Actionable updates and insights to prepare for the year ahead

 Updating leases, addenda, and disclosures to reflect changes in the law »